GINARTeam/Diehard-statistical-test/README.md

 This is result of Dieharder statistical test suite for Random Number Generator (RNG) that apply to GINAR RNG

-# Dieharder Statistical Test Suite
+# Diehard Statistical Test Suite

 > Diehard tests are a battery of statistical tests for measuring the quality of a random